Dry Eyes: What Kind of Cure is This?

 The next day, less irritation, but still a bit.
 Day by day, better.

+I’m 70 years old.
 After a week, I also noticed that my eyelids were open wider than before, less wrinkled somehow.
+Were my wrinkles cured as well?

 I knew I should follow the prescription to the end.
 “Two weeks,” she said.
 By the time two weeks had passed, the itching was completely gone.
 My eyes felt like new?
+Were they cured?
+Was my disease cured?
 Was I cured?
-Was it cured?

 I waited three days without the facecloth without any itching.
 The fourth day, a small scratchiness in my right eye.
 Left eye – no problems.
 I did the facecloth again, and the problem was gone.